icidasset/diffuse/src/Static/About/About.md

 ## UI

-The user interface should be self explanatory, but there are a few "hidden" features:
+There are a few "hidden" features:

 - You can reorder items in the queue or a playlist with drag-and-drop.
   Select the item you want to move by tapping on it, then tap and hold to move it around.